Sz-Tim/gitR_examp/readme.md

 locally to track your files.

-There are several websites that allow you to store your projects for free on their servers (e.g., Github or Bitbucket).
+There are several websites that allow you to store your projects for free on their servers (e.g., GitHub or BitBucket).
 These are great for collaboration, for keeping a remote backup of your work, and for some additional functionality, but you can still use git locally on your computerwithout using these services.